Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Gaussian Process Dynamic Mode Decomposition

 It is important to recognize that optimizing the pseudo-inputs $\Z$ even with analytic gradients can be computationally overwhelming.
 As a compromise, we recommend a layered greedy approach starting with the active learning methods of \citep{mackay1992information, engel2004kernel, lawrence2004learning}.
 These methods are computationally very efficient, since they only require rank-one updates.
 While these approaches focus more on finding a good `spread' of dictionary functions, the VFE method, in comparison, learns a dictionary that shapes the feature space to suit the observed targets.

 Thereby, we used the approximate linear dependence (ALD) selection criterion \citep{engel2004kernel} as a first pass to determine a subset of candidate locations for the pseudo-inputs from the training inputs.
 Since the ALD approach is a local `whack-a-mole' active learning scheme, we followed it up by implementing \emph{active learning Cohn} \citep{861310}: a more globally oriented methodology that approximates a full A-optimal design \citep{gramacy2020surrogates}.
-As a last step, only after a predefined number of new dictionary functions had been identified was the VFE hyperparameter tuning algorithm activated, with the greedy results given as a warm start.
-This process is interleaved with the adaptation of the generative hyperparameters, and repeats until no more pseudo-inputs are added to the basis dictionary or a threshold is passed, e.g., a limit on the dictionary size.
+As a last step, only after a predefined number of new dictionary functions had been identified was the VFE hyperparameter tuning algorithm activated, with the greedy results given as a warm start\footnote{One could consider including other \emph{Subset of Data} algorithms, e.g. \citep{vincent2002kernel, 10.1145/1014052.1014118}.}.
+This process is interleaved with the adaptation of generative hyperparameters, and repeats until no more pseudo-inputs are added to the basis dictionary or a threshold is passed, e.g., an upper limit on the dictionary size.